MysteriousGuardian/Remote-RDP/parts/3_ddns.md

 But we aren't done yet.
 The domainname has been configured with just my IP, but what happens if the IP address changes?
 Well, that is where the router comes in play.
-The router allows me to configure DDNS to dynamically change my DDNS IP the same time as when the router changes it's IP.
+The router has a feature that allows me to configure DDNS to dynamically change my configured domain IP the same time as when the router changes it's IP.